-During his tenure at the Eisenhower School, Dr. Lepse has taught several different courses related to national security and resource strategy, and has been engaged in the full spectrum of curriculum design, development, execution, and evaluation.
-Additionally, he has served for more than nine (9) years in several key Eisenhower School leadership positions, including leading in three (3) different academic departments.
-Immediately prior to assuming his current position as the Associate Dean of Faculty and Academic Planning in October 2016, Dr. Lepse served as the Chair of the Defense Strategy, Acquisition, and Resourcing (DSAR) Department.
-Given his leadership experience and familiarity with curriculum in both the former Acquisition (ACQ) and Military Strategy & Logistics (MSL) departments, he was selected to serve as the Chair of the DSAR Department when it was established in May 2014.
-In addition to leading academic departments, Dr. Lepse has also previously served as the Director of the Supply Chain Management Concentration and the Faculty Leader for both the Electronics and Agribusiness Industry Studies.
+While serving at the Eisenhower School, Dean Lepse has taught several different courses related to national security and resource strategy, and has been engaged in the full spectrum of curriculum design, development, execution, and evaluation.
+Prior to assuming his position as the Associate Dean of Faculty and Academic Planning in October 2016, Dr. Lepse served as the Chair of the Defense Strategy, Acquisition, and Resourcing (DSAR) Department.
+Additionally, he has served for more than ten years in several key Eisenhower School leadership positions, including three different academic departments.
+Besides leading academic departments, Dr. Lepse has also previously served as the Director of the Supply Chain Management Concentration and as the Faculty Leader for three different Industry Studies (Electronics, Agribusiness, and Organic Industrial Base).